developmentseed/eoAPI/docs/src/deployment.md

     npm --prefix infrastructure/aws run cdk -- deploy eoapi-staging --profile {my-aws-profile}
     ```

-If you get an error saying that the max VPC's has been reached, this means that you have hit the limit for the amount of VPCs per unique AWS account and region combination.
-You can change the AWS region to a region that has less VPCs and deploy again to fix this.
+If you get an error saying that the max VPCs have been reached, you have hit the limit for the number of VPCs per unique AWS account and region combination.
+You can change the AWS region to a region with fewer VPCs and deploy again to fix this.

 ## Via [eoapi-k8s](https://github.com/developmentseed/eoapi-k8s)